mqus/TheTranscendentalClipboard/README.md

     - [ ] commandline client with direct access to the server
 - [ ] make it more secure (mostly auth)
 - [ ] save/transmit a history of messages
+- [ ] be able to transmit more than just text